UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Slides/22-neural-generation.md

 ## Multiple docids: Diverse types (MINDER) [Li et al., 2023]

-- Query: Who is the singer of does he love you? ↑Relevant Passage \[ https://en.wikipedia.org/wiki/Does_He_Love_You\] "Does He Love You" is a song written by Sandy Knox and Billy Stritch, and recorded as a duet by American country music artists Reba McEntire and Linda Davis.
+- Query: Who is the singer of does he love you? ↑Relevant Passage [Does He Love You](https://en.wikipedia.org/wiki/Does_He_Love_You) "Does He Love You" is a song written by Sandy Knox and Billy Stritch, and recorded as a duet by American country music artists Reba McEntire and Linda Davis.
 It was released in August 1993 as the first single from Reba's album "Greatest Hits Volume Two".
 It is one of country music's several songs about a love triangle.
 "Does He Love You" was written in 1982 by Billy Stritch. .....
 - Multiview Identifiers:
   - Title: Does He Love You
   - Substrings: "Does He Love You" is a song ... recorded as a duet by American country music artists Reba McEntire and Linda Davis, ...